featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 ## Changelog

+### 1.0.1
+- Fix regression bug with strategies not being passed correctly and thus not serving the expected feature values

 ### 1.0.0
 - Move from featurehub-eventsource-sdk + featurehub-repository, split out nodejs into its own repository to allow Angular & Vue to use this library.